-Although there are plenty of reasons that can trigger this error, we have composed most of them below:-
+Although there are plenty of reasons that can trigger this error, we have compiled most of them below:

-- Enabled Enhanced Security Mode- As it turns out, if the enhanced security mode is enabled, you may encounter this error message.
-Therefore, you may need to disable Enhanced Security Mode before proceeding to the solutions.
+- Enabled Enhanced Security Mode- It turns out that if the enhanced security mode is enabled, you might encounter this error message.
+Therefore, you may need to disable Enhanced Security Mode before proceeding with the solutions.

-- Corrupted PDF File-The file you are trying to open might get corrupted during the downloading process.
+- Corrupted PDF File-The file you are attempting to open may have been corrupted during the downloading process.
 To fix this, you need to re-download the PDF file.

-- Unsupported PDF File-The error could also be caused by the unsupported styles used in the PDF file, as some styles are still unsupported in the AutoCAD software.
+- Unsupported PDF File-The error could also be caused by the unsupported styles used in the PDF file, as some styles are still not supported by the AutoCAD software.

-Enhanced Security Mode is a feature in Adobe Acrobat PDF Reader that provides a method to specify the location of the trusted files because some locations are not allowed in Adobe Acrobat PDF Reader.
-By using this feature, you can either prevent the dangerous action or permit them at your risk.
+Enhanced Security Mode is a feature in Adobe Acrobat PDF Reader that provides a method to specify the location of trusted files because some locations are not allowed in Adobe Acrobat PDF Reader.
+By using this feature, you can either prevent dangerous actions or permit them at your own risk.
 The main reason for creating this feature is to restrict irrelevant document behaviors.
-This is why the Enhanced Security Mode may prevent you from accessing a PDF file.
+This is why Enhanced Security Mode may prevent you from accessing a PDF file.

-- To disable the enhanced security mode, launch the Adobe Acrobat PDF Reader and click on Edit
+- To disable the enhanced security mode, launch Adobe Acrobat PDF Reader and click on “Edit.

-- Click the (Security Enhanced) from the left pane, then under Enhanced Security, uncheck the option Enabled Enhanced Security
+- Click the Security Enhanced option from the left pane, and then, under Enhanced Security, uncheck the Enable Enhanced Security option.

-- Once done, click OK for the changes to take effect
+- Once completed, click “OK” for the changes to take effect.

-Another reason for the emergence of the error is the corrupted Adobe Acrobat Reader software.
-Some software gets corrupted due to malware attacks which can damage essential files running in the background.
-Adobe Acrobat Reader.exe file might be one of them.
-Follow the steps to repair Adobe Acrobat PDF Reader:-
+Another reason for the emergence of this error is corrupted Adobe Acrobat Reader software.
+Some software gets corrupted due to malware attacks, which can damage essential files running in the background.
+The Adobe Acrobat Reader.exe file might be one of them.
+Follow the steps to repair Adobe Acrobat PDF Reader:

-- Press the Win + R key simultaneously
+- Press the Win + R keys simultaneously

 - The repair process will start.
 Once done, launch the Adobe Acrobat PDF Reader and see if the error is fixed.